Transverse superconducting diode without parity and time-reversal violation

-In this work, we propose a new scheme overcoming these two limitations simultaneously: converting the crystalline or pairing anisotropy of a superconductor into transverse nonreciprocity through a multi-terminal current-gated orthogonal superconducting transistor (CGOST).
-The device architecture is illustrated in Fig.~\ref{fig:fig1}(a), consisting of a two-dimensional (2D) anisotropic superconductor with a two-fold symmetry patterned into a disk-like geometry with multiple terminals.
-A direct current (DC) bias $j_{\mathrm{bias}}$ is injected along a direction $\theta$ deliberately misaligned with the material's principal axes (dashed lines) through a control terminal.
-Critically, the transverse critical currents $j_{mc\pm}$, measured orthogonally to the bias direction through function terminals, will exhibit pronounced asymmetry (Fig.~\ref{fig:fig1}(b)), with neither TRS nor inversion symmetry breaking.
+In this work, we propose a generic scheme to overcome these limitations by converting crystalline or pairing anisotropy into transverse nonreciprocity through a multi-terminal current-gated orthogonal superconducting transistor (CGOST).
+The device architecture is illustrated in Fig.~\ref{fig:fig1}(a), where an anisotropic superconductor with a planar two-fold symmetry is formed into a disk-like geometry with multiple terminals.
+A direct current (DC) bias $j_{\mathrm{bias}}$ is injected along a direction $\hat{\theta}$ deliberately misaligned with the principal axes of the crystal (dashed lines) through the control terminal of CGOST.
+Consequently, the transverse critical currents $j_{mc\pm}$, measured orthogonally to the bias direction via the function terminal, exhibit pronounced asymmetry (Fig.~\ref{fig:fig1}(b)), with neither $\mathcal{T}$ nor $\mathcal{P}$ symmetry breaking.
+Remarkably, when the bias amplitude exceeds its critical current, both upper and lower transverse critical currents acquire the same sign.
+In this regime, supercurrent can flow only in one transverse direction while being completely suppressed in the opposite direction—a phenomenon identified as unidirectional superconductivity (USC)~\cite{lin2022zero,daido2025unidirectional,daido2025nonreciprocal}.

-Using phenomenological Ginzburg-Landau (GL) theory and self-consistent mean-field (MF) calculations, we reveal that: depairing critical currents in anisotropic superconductors form an elliptical envelope [Fig.~\ref{fig:fig1}(b)].
-The control bias selects a finite-momentum condensate and effectively shifts the reference point for transverse current measurements.
-This geometric effect immediately produces $|j_{mc+}|\neq|j_{mc-}|$—a transverse SDE emerging purely from anisotropy conversion.
-Remarkably, when the bias exceeds the forward critical current along its own direction, $j_{\mathrm{bias}}\ge j_{c+}(\theta)$, both transverse critical currents $j_{mc\pm}$ acquire the same sign.
-In this unidirectional regime, supercurrent can flow dissipationlessly only in one transverse direction while being completely suppressed in the opposite direction—a phenomenon we identify as bias-induced unidirectional superconductivity (USC)~\cite{daido2025unidirectional}.
-This represents a qualitative advance beyond conventional diode behavior, enabling perfect on/off switching controlled entirely by current rather than external fields.